 Taxon searches were refined by excluding irrelevant “Research Areas” (e.g. Government Law, Energy Fuels, Sports Sciences, or Business Economics) and including relevant “Document Types” (i.e., Article, Meeting, Book, Letter, Editorial, News, Report, Data Study, Case Report, Report, Data Set, Thesis Dissertation, Unspecified, and Other).
 Disease searches, which combined the relevant taxonomic string with the disease string, were refined only by including relevant “Document Types” and not by excluding irrelevant “Research Areas” because publications can be tagged with numerous “Research Areas” in Web of Science and we found that by excluding some areas of research, relevant publications were excluded from the results.

 Table S1.
-Search strings used in Web of Science: Italics represent the search strings in both WL04 and this study, bold text represents additions in this study only, and strikethroughs indicate terms eliminated in this study.
+Search strings used in Web of Science: Italics represent the search strings in both Ward and Lafferty 2004 (hereafter WL04) and this study, bold text represents additions in this study only, and strikethroughs indicate terms eliminated in this study.

 Taxonomic Group Search String

+Or Disease String